Steve’s earliest memory was calling at

 Summa Cum Laude with a B.S. in Education in four years.

-During his last year in college he met the woman of his dreams who
+During his last year in college Steve met the woman of his dreams,

-would later become his wife of forty-four years, Debbie.
+would later become his wife in 1978.
 She

 was a deaf education teacher in NY and had recently graduated from the